Fiach-Dubh/TheBitcoinGames/README.md

 >Participants may be requird to pay a fee to participate, and this pool of funds could be dispersed to the winner/games master.

->optional materials that could be provided, each of these can be strateiclaly placed for running/finding purposes:
+>optional materials that could be provided, each of these can be strategically placed for running/finding purposes:

 >push pins to unseal the opendime

->laptops and or otg phone adaptors for usb interface with the opendime
+>laptops and or OTG phone adaptors for usb interface with the opendime

 >wifi hotspot to broadcast the transaction

->the password to this hotspot could be another small challenge to find, ie a bitcoin riddle challenge for the password
+>the password to this hotspot could be another small challenge to find, for example, a bitcoin riddle challenge for the password

 >the sending address may be written down and hidden somewhere or buried